ddcroft73/emp-train-port/readme.md

       must be logged in to issue a "Page".

-Thoughts:

-Some of these features will become cumbersome to seasoned employees, in fact, they all will.
-Once an employee knows their route there will be little need to use this application.
-However the benefits mostly lie with the introduction of new employees so they can do their job more effeciently sooner.

 Proposed features:
  - a QR scanner to allow an employees to simply scan a part and generate a checklist.
 No need to hand select a part.
  - A 2 way texting feature that will work SMS both ways.
 As it is it will stil keep an employess\supervisors info private.
- ___
+<br><br>

+## Realistic thoughts about the project:

+Some of these features would become cumbersome to seasoned employees, in fact, they all would.
+Once an employee knows their route there will be little need to use for this application, save the the benefits of tracking parts for a particular route or to use as a communication portal without saring information.
+However the benefits mostly lie with the introduction of new employees so they can do their job more effeciently sooner, and the bells and whisltes are just demonstrative of the silllset I employ.
+<br><br>

  # Disclaimer:

- This application is in no way meant to be used on OP premises, for work pertaining to Plastic Omnium.
-It is only being used as a model for a personal portofolio project, and no OP Property (Part numbers or route names) will be used in the production of said software.
+ This application is in no way meant to be affiliated with my current employer.
+It is only being used as a model for a personal portofolio project, and no property (Part numbers or route names) will be used in the production of said software.
 I am using my experience as a material handler to solve a problem I have encountered in my day to day life, in the hopes of demonstrating my skills as a software developer to future prospected employers.
  ___